mariakesa/Fireworks/README.md

 Usage:

 This software requires pip installed EnsemblePursuit, numpy, sklearn, vispy, pyqtgraph.
 Clone this repository.
-In the command line cd to the cloned repository folder :
+In the command line cd to the cloned repository folder and run:

 python run_fireworks.py --stat <path to stat file> --spks <path to spks file> --n_ens <number of clusters> --lam <regularization parameter, try 0.01>
 '